 Simple Network Monitor Protocol (SNMP) is used in network management systems to monitor network-attached devices for conditions that warrant administrative attention.
-Device contains an SNMP agent which allows it to communicate to SNMP manage applications for network provisioning.
+The device contains an SNMP agent which allows it to communicate to SNMP manage applications for network provisioning.
 SNMP Agent provides an interface for device monitoring using the Simple Network Management Protocol (an application layer protocol that facilitates the exchange of management information between network devices).
 SNMP Agent allows network administrators to monitor network performance, find and solve network problems.
-For the purpose of equipment identification, it is always a good idea to configure SNMP agents with contact and location information:
+For the purpose of equipment identification, it is always a good idea to configure SNMP agents with contact and location information.
+See the following options.

-Enable SNMP Agent: control will enable SNMP Agent.
+Enable SNMP Agent: Control will enable the SNMP Agent.

-SNMP Community: specify SNMP community string.
+SNMP Community: Specify SNMP community string.
 It is required to authenticate access to MIB objects and functions as embedded password.
 The device supports a Read-only community string that gives read access to authorized management stations to all the objects in the MIB except the community strings, but does not allow write access for device that supports SNMP v1.

-Contact: specify the identity or contact in case an emergency situation arise.
+Contact: Specify the identity or contact in case an emergency situation arise.

-Location: specify the physical location of the device.
+Location: Specify the physical location of the device.